-Despite its age and the myriad rough patches in recent years Facebook is still a lucrative draw for businesses.
+Despite its age and the myriad rough patches in recent years, Facebook is still a lucrative draw for businesses.
 After all, it still has 2.45 billion active users on the platform with about 1.62 billion logging in every day.
-As such, Facebook ad campaigns are still a major part of any business’ social media strategy.
+As such, Facebook ad campaigns are still a major part of any business’s social media strategy.
 It can be crucial in gaining come clout and promoting new offers or deals that your company is offering.

 Factors Affecting Facebook Ad Costs

 Facebook ads do not always go for the same price because various external factors influence their demand.
 One of the main reasons for this has been the size of the platform, which has led to an abundance of advertisers fighting for everyone’s attention.
-This has also meant that the prices rose up due to limited supply.
+This has also meant that the prices rose due to limited supply.
 Additionally, these price fluctuations can be compounded by seasonal pressures.
 During the holidays, everyone begins advertising temporary offers and deals, so the Facebook ad market becomes even more competitive.

 This year in particular marks another election in America and several countries, meaning that ad space and attention are crucial factors.
 Due to the abundance of political ads that will come later this season, there will be a major hike in prices.
 Advertising on Facebook can be difficult in such times, but counter-programming towards other, less targeted consumers could be useful.
 This is expected to decline as the elections end in November, making ads cheaper once again.